orfeas-menis/Google-Kickstart-2019/README.md

 # Google-Kickstart-2019
-Solutions for the Google Kickstart 2019 Problems
+Solutions for the Google Kickstart 2019 Practice Problems